 Who can I talk to about fertility issues?

-The first person you should talk to about fertility issues is your gynecologist or a reproductive endocrinology specialist.
+The first person you should talk to about fertility issues is your oncologist, gynecologist or a reproductive endocrinology specialist.
 He or she will be able to figure out if your cancer treatment had any effect on your ovaries and/or uterus.
-If needed, your gynecologist can refer you to a fertility specialist who can help you with your options.
+If needed, your oncologist can refer you to a fertility specialist who can help you with your options.

 What are the chances that my cancer treatment caused my infertility?

-Infertility is a common problem that affects millions of couples in the world.
+Infertility is a common problem that affects millions of couples around the world.
 It may be difficult for your doctor to tell whether your infertility is a result of your cancer treatment or a condition that existed before your cancer.

 The chances that you are infertile because of cancer treatment depend on a few factors: